quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part92_13.2.4_Explorat.md

 ---

 #### Concept: Time Delay Analysis
-Background context explaining how to analyze time delay \(T(b)\) as a function of the impact parameter \(b\) and look for unusual behavior.
+Background context explaining how to analyze time delay $T(b)$ as a function of the impact parameter $b$ and look for unusual behavior.

-:p How do you compute the time delay \(T(b)\) for projectile motion with drag?
+:p How do you compute the time delay $T(b)$ for projectile motion with drag?
 ??x
-The time delay \(T(b)\) is computed by measuring the increase in travel time through the interaction region due to interactions.
-For unusual behaviors, highly oscillatory regions are identified using a semilog plot of \(T(b)\).
+The time delay $T(b)$ is computed by measuring the increase in travel time through the interaction region due to interactions.
+For unusual behaviors, highly oscillatory regions are identified using a semilog plot of $T(b)$.

-If oscillatory structures are found, the simulation can be repeated at a finer scale by setting \(b \approx b/10\).
+If oscillatory structures are found, the simulation can be repeated at a finer scale by setting $b \approx b/10$.
 This process reveals fractal structures.

 Code example for computing time delay:
 ```java